qiniu/formstate-x/dumi/docs/guide/validation/index.md

 ### Multiple Validators

 We can append more than one validators to a state.
-They will be applied one by one (and lazily if possible).
-If any validator checking fails, the state is marked invalid (`hasError: true`).
+All validators' checking should pass before the state is marked valid.
+If any validator's checking fails, the state is marked invalid (`error: <error message>`).

 Here's example: